-The PPA is run from offices near Swindon, providing a range of administrative services to Jockeys, Owners and Point-to-Point fixture Secretaries.
+The PPA is run from offices near Swindon, providing a range of administrative services to jockeys, owners and point-to-point fixture secretaries.

-Clare Hazell (Chief Executive)
+Peter Wright (Chief Executive)

 POINT-TO-POINT AUTHORITY BOARD MEMBERS

 Alan has ridden all his life, both hunting and racing.
 He was a MFH for 20 seasons, hunting hounds for 15 of those, he has now given up Mastership but continues to hunt.
-Alan rode as an amateur for 23 years, riding 98 point-to-point and 49 Hunter Chase winners.
-These winners included 3 Foxhunter winners; 2 at Aintree and 1 at Cheltenham.
-He now trains point to pointers and was champion trainer for the 2013'14 season and champion Hunter Chase trainer this year.
+Alan rode as an amateur for 23 years, riding 98 Point-to-Point and 49 Hunter Chase winners.
+These winners included three Foxhunter winners; two at Aintree and one at Cheltenham.
+He now trains point-to-pointers and was champion trainer for the 2013/14 season and champion Hunters' Chase trainer in 2016/17.
 His wife, Lawney is a licenced trainer and together they have two children.

 Jeremy has owned Point-to-Point and National Hunt Racehorses for 25 years and has gained extensive experience as Assistant Trainer in the family racing business.
 He has been The Point-to-Point Owners and Riders Association Representative for the Wessex area for the past 22 years.
 A Director of a wide range of rural enterprises, Jeremy joined the PPA Board as an independent in January 2015 and offers extensive business experience.